fluiddyn/fluidsim/doc/examples/clusters/jean_zay/README.md

 cd $WORK/Dev
 # It should work to clone the packages with ssh.
 hg clone https://foss.heptapod.net/fluiddyn/fluidsim
+cd fluidsim
 hg up install-clusters # TODO: remove this line before merge
 # we won't use the mercurial environment in the following
 module purge
 ```

-# TODO: Document the installation of p3dfft-2.7.6 in $WORK and modify conf_files/.fluidfft-site.cfg
+# TODO: Document the installation of p3dfft-2.7.6 in $WORK and modify conf_files/.fluidfft-site.cfg (we need to load automake/1.16.1 and libtool/2.4.6 for this)

 Configure conda